-The rest of the paper is organized as follows: Section 2 introduces the system model; Section 3 defines the interference of an AVR task and presents a brute force approach to compute it; Section 4 illustrates an efficient method for computing the exact interference by taking advantage of a pruning rule; Section 7 evaluates the performance of the proposed approach against the ILP-based test proposed by Davis et al. [7]; Section 8 states our conclusion and future work.
+The rest of the paper is organized as follows: Section 2 introduces the system model; Section 3 defines the interference of an AVR task and presents a brute force approach to compute it; Section 4 illustrates an efficient method for reducing the worst-case complexity for computing the exact interference by taking advantage of a pruning rule; Section 6 evaluates the performance of the proposed approach against the ILP-based test proposed by Davis et al. [7]; Section 7 states our conclusion and future work.